adham-turki/Hotel-Management-System/README.md

 - feature-name: Name of the feature.
 - Description:
   The room-features resource lists all possible features a room can have, such as "Wi-Fi," "Air Conditioning," "Ocean View," etc.
+- API Endpoints:

+ - GET /features: Retrieve a list of features.
+ - GET /features/{id}: Retrieve a specific feature by ID.
+ - POST /features: Create a new feature.
+ - PUT /features/{id}: Update an existing feature.
+ - DELETE /features/{id}: Delete a feature.
+Database
 #Database:
 -![image](https://github.com/adham-turki/Hotel-management-System/assets/140730348/87b8f787-2643-473b-ae55-ac604e0e70db)